andyc99/miu-xinput/README.md

 1. [Download the latest release](https://github.com/andyc99/miu-xinput/releases/latest)
 1. Double-click `Install Driver.exe`.
 1. Run `MIU XInput.exe`
-1. [Test in the HTML5 Gamepad Tester](https://greggman.github.io/html5-gamepad-test/) You might have to press a key for the controller to be detected.

 ## Manual Installation
 1. [Download the latest release](https://github.com/andyc99/miu-xinput/releases/latest)